 - Procrastination is bad: It’s okay to procrastinate on purpose as long as you are not constantly de-prioritizing the same task.
 If you find yourself struggling with the same thing, try to seek people’s help or simply archive the task that drains your energy.

 - Information is scarce: We are wired to think we don’t have enough.
 This scarcity mindset serves well in consumerism, but it is harmful to our wellbeing and life quality.
 Instead of wondering what you are missing, focus on what you have already.
 You have enough.
 Once you release yourself from the need, you can approach it with desire.

 - Productivity is measured by input: The whole point is to avoid processing and delaying consumption.
 You should reserve your valuable energy for the most important agenda.

-Check out the full second brain guide here.
+Check out the full second brain guide (in Chinese) here.